Skip to main content

 Background:

-* def QueueConsumer = Java.type('com.mycompany.QueueConsumer')
+* def QueueConsumer = Java.type('mock.contract.QueueConsumer')

-* def queue = new QueueConsumer('test-queue')
+* def queue = new QueueConsumer('order-queue')

 * def messageHandler = function(msg) {